real-person/Openpose_COCO_validation/README.md

     * "GPU_rest": Duration (in seconds) of sleep time between validation runs.
 Monitor GPU temp and increase if needed (int)

 ## Operation
-Once config.py is complete with the necessary data, simply run "run.py".
-This downloads, filters, validates with openpose and prints a summary of the results for each run.
+Once the required feilds in config.py are completed, simply run "run.py".
+This will download the specified COCO dataset, apply any specified image processing to copies of the dataset, validate the datasets with Openpose, and print a summary of the results.